 Which FHA mortgage program that is best for you depends upon your financial situation, credit score and how expensive the home is you are applying for.

 Which FHA-approved lender is ‘best’ is hard to say as there are thousands of them.
-The best way to find a good one is to simply shop around with FHA-approved lenders in your area.
+The best way to find a good one is to simply shop around with FHA lenders in your area.
 The FHA first time home buyer option continues to be very popular in 2017.

 Below are some of the criteria for being accepted for an FHA home loan.